lorescri/University-mathematics-projects/Mathematics 19-20/Linear Optimization/Last assignment1 Ex11/README.md

 ## The tools used

-Our resources include **Xpress** and **Microsoft Excel**.
+The tools used to tackle this problem are **Xpress** and **Microsoft Excel**.
 With these tools, we will transform data into actionable insights, creating mathematical models to guide decision-making.

-## The Quest: Mathematical Precision
+## Attachments

 1. **Data Input**: Our journey begins with data input in `data.xlsx`.
 This serves as the foundation for our adventure.